jacobelali3/3a-team4/README.md

   * if works revert the changes above

 ## Proxy errors
-* Ensure backend and frontend are running
+* /Ensure backend and frontend are running
 * Go to `frontend/package.json`, and ensure that line 5 http://localhost:5000 if not runnning in docker.
 If running docker needs to be http://backend:5000
 * go to `frontend/src/chat/chat.js` and ensure that line 20 is http://localhost:5000 if not runnning in docker.
 If running docker needs to be http://backend:5000